 Chief among my steadfast petitions is that my writings/recipes, which go around the entire globe, will eradicate our health deficiencies-first those in our bodies and then in every other area of our lives.
 God bless our journey together in this!

-As an aside, my favorite way to entertain is by having only one or two guests: the conversation is most intimate then.
-I always keep individual containers of soup-which hold 2-3 servings-in my freezer; thus, it is easy to serve at my small dinner parties.
+As an aside, my favorite way to entertain is by having only one or two guests, for the conversation is most intimate then.
+I always keep individual containers of soup-holding several servings-in my freezer; thus, delicious soup is easy to serve at my small dinner parties.

-May I suggest you buy a 3 1/2-pound squash and save 1-pound of it for next week’s recipe, sautéed squash with curried yogurt sauce?
-If you have leftovers of the soup, freeze some for unexpected visitors.
+May I suggest you buy a 3 1/2-pound squash?
+Save 1 pound of it for next week’s recipe, sautéed squash with curried yogurt sauce.
+Also if you have leftovers of the soup, freeze some for unexpected visitors.

 Butternut Squash Soup Yields: 8-10 servings.
 Total preparation time: 1 1/2 hr/ active prep time: 30 min/ cooking time: 1 hr.

 2 tbsp oil (Coconut or avocado oil is best.)

 1 extra lg or 2 med onions, chopped